jamespeterschinner/sra_metadata_parser/README.md

 ftp://ftp.ncbi.nlm.nih.gov/sra/reports/Metadata/

-There by giving individuals a tool which can ensure they are using the most recent dataset.
+Thereby giving individuals a tool which can ensure they are using the most recent dataset.

 The metadata dumps (.tar.gz files) contain millions of directory's each with a set of xml files that may include: